| |

 Make sure all ends are woven in using a tapestry needle or method of choice.

-Gently block by filling a sink or water basin with lukewarm water, add a small amount of rinse less wool wash.
+Gently block by filling a sink or water basin with lukewarm water, and add a small amount of rinse less wool wash.

 Place the items in the water and gently massage out any air bubbles.